Shivam-Katare/Shivam-Katare/README.md

 # :wave: Hello <b>developers</b>, I am <b>Shivam Katare</b>

-I am **T-Shaped** web developer, Love to contribute to open source projects and, Love to share my learnings in public.
+I am a **T-Shaped** web developer, Love to contribute to open source projects, and, Love to share my learnings in public.

 🟠 Hungry😋 for More📚 Knowledge 🤠
 🔵 I am always be eager to learn new technologies and ready to try them out.